 Unique Properties of Brass

-The proportions of zinc and copper within Brass can be varied, creating a range of Brasses with varying properties.
-Due to the variation in the alloy, Brass properties are not universal.
+The proportions of zinc and copper within brass can be varied, creating a range of brass with varying properties.
+Due to the variation in the alloy, brass properties are not universal.
 But, these alloys are known for being easily formed (i.e. machinability) and retaining high strength after forming.
-All Brasses are known to be ductile - variations with lower zinc content are more ductile and variations with higher zinc content being less so.
+All brasses are known to be ductile—variations with lower zinc content are more ductile and variations with higher zinc content being less so.

 Common Uses for Brass

 Brass is most widely used in applications that are decorative and mechanical.
-Due to its unique properties, which include corrosion resistance, common uses for Brass include applications which require low friction.
+Due to its unique properties, which include corrosion resistance, common uses for brass include applications that require low friction.
 These applications can include fittings (fasteners and connectors), tools, appliance parts, and ammunition components.

 Brass Carried by Mead Metals